 Definition of Excessive Caffeine

-According to the University of Maryland Medical Center, excessive caffeine consumption is defined as ten 8 oz. cups of coffee a day, or the caffeine equivalent in tea or soda.
+According to the University of Maryland Medical Center, excessive caffeine consumption is defined as ten 8 oz 1. cups of coffee a day, or the caffeine equivalent in tea or soda.
 Moderate intake is three 8 oz. cups of coffee a day, which gives you roughly 250 mg of caffeine.
-If you consume an excessive amount, you may experience such symptoms as nausea, vomiting, anxiety, depression, a rapid heart rate and sleep problems.
 You may also experience excessive urination, which can lead to a potassium deficiency.

 Symptoms and Other Causes of Hypokalemia